Traveling to Munich for the first time… Well, here is everything we had to learn prior to our arrival and mostly during our visit.

 Odeonsplatz is located within a stone’s throw away from the Marienplatz.
 One of the largest squares in central Munich is famous for the Theatinerkirch, a Baroque church that is the symbol of gratitude.

 Nature lovers find escape in the Hofgarden, the English Garden and the Japanese Garden and Tea House in the center of Munich.

-To complete the first visit to Munich, there are ample museums to art galleries.
+The city also boasts a good number of museums to art galleries.
 The most famous of them include the Bavarian National Museum and the Neue Pinakothek.

 Places to Eat

-Best Time to Visit Attractions in Munich
+Best Time to Visit Munich